Vladimir-0001/AntiDiscordInject/README.md

  - Low CPU usage
  - Keeps discord from launching while there is malicious code on the computer
  - Super fast - 32-50ms detection times
- - Stops injection based discord attacks based on [Rdimo/Discord-Injection](https://github.com/Rdimo/Discord-Injection)
+ - Stops injection based discord attacks using [Rdimo/Discord-Injection](https://github.com/Rdimo/Discord-Injection)
  - Removes the grabber's autoinstaller
  - Removes virus and monitors for new injection